“People live through such pain only once; pain comes again, but it finds a tougher surface.”

 At some point, Makani is attacked and things get a little bit more personal.
 But the why doesn’t make sense.
 And the fact that Ollie was naked at the time is what gets the most attention.

 I also have an issue with the killer’s identity being someone the reader has barely heard of before.
-Again, ID’ing the killer (at about the 50% mark) as some essentially random character, removing them from the characters in Makani’s orbit, was super unsatisfying and didn’t produce any shock or scare, no heightened emotion for the reader.
+Again, ID’ing the killer (at about the 50% mark) as some essentially random character, not really in Makani’s orbit, was super unsatisfying and didn’t produce any shock or scare, no heightened emotion for the reader.

 But when it’s, the killer is who?
 Have I heard that name before?
 He’s trying to kill her because why?
 Just because?
 Yeahhhh, not so much in the feels.

 Ben Willis killed because he was run over with a car and dumped in the water.
-Brenda Bates kills for revenge against her murdered boyfriend.
-Michael Myers kills (originally) because he is out to destroy his family and you can’t get in the way of that.
-Jason Vorhees kills to avenge his mother, who killed to avenge her dead son.
+Brenda Bates killed for revenge against her murdered boyfriend.
+Michael Myers killed (originally) because he was out to destroy his family and you can’t get in the way of that.
+Jason Vorhees killed to avenge his mother, who killed to avenge her dead son.
 On and on and on.

 That’s why you get this from Stu: